ngoodger/nle-language-wrapper/README.md

 ## Usage

-The wrapper can be used simply by instantiating the base environment from NLE or MiniHack and passing it to the wrapper constructor.
-E.g. From python
+The wrapper can be used simply by instantiating a base environment from [NLE](https://github.com/facebookresearch/nle) or [MiniHack](https://github.com/facebookresearch/minihack) and passing it to the wrapper constructor.
 ```
 import nle
 from nle_language_wrapper import  NLELanguageWrapper